dlab-berkeley/Stata-Fundamentals/README.md

 # stata-fundamentals
 For use in Stata workshops and intensives, as of May 2015.
+Minor modifications to these materials were used in D-Lab's Stata Intensive August 2015.

 Materials by [Garret Christensen](https://www.ocf.berkeley.edu/~garret/dlab/index.html).